Planning a Calgary to Jasper road trip? Here are 15 FANTASTIC things to do on your drive! Including a map to help you plan that trip.

 8. Hike past Bow Lake to Bow Glacier Falls

 Half an hour north of Lake Louise is the pretty Bow Lake.
-Here you’ll find the headwaters of the beautiful Bow River that flows on towards Calgary.
+Here you’ll find the headwaters of the majestic Bow River that flows on towards Calgary.
 And tucked in behind Bow Lake are waterfalls that tumble from the Wapta Icefield above.

 9. View Peyto and Bow Lakes from Bow Summit Lookout